Changsha

 answering early.

 Two to three full days is the right shape.
-One day for the Hunan Museum, Orange Isle and Taiping Street.
-One day across the river for Yuelu Academy, Yuelu Mountain and First Normal.
-A third day for Tianxin Pavilion, Kaifu Temple and a Saturday Orange Isle fireworks viewing in the May to October window.
+One day for the Hunan Museum, Du Fu Pavilion and Orange Isle.
+One day across the river for the Yuelu ropeway, Yuelu Academy and the Houhu art park.
+A third day for Kaifu Temple, Wuyi Square, Huangxing Pedestrian Street and an evening show.
 Add further days if you continue on to Zhangjiajie by high-speed rail.

 From your first enquiry to your last airport pickup, our specialists design your trip and stay in contact every step of the way.
 The guides, drivers and hotels you'll meet are part of our trusted network we've worked with for years, briefed to the same standards.